Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$: Linear symmetries

 \section{Linear symmetries}

 In this section, we discuss (some of) the linear symmetries the discrete scalar theories on $\text{(A)dS}_{2}$ exhibit when $k > 0$ in Euclidean signature.
+The oscillator mode expansions we found in sections \ref{sec: ads2} and \ref{sec: ds2} present a convenient framework for us to describe the symmetries of the discrete series scalar theories---in particular, any automorphism of the space of oscillator mode will be a symmetry of the free theory.
+It is clear that a subset of these generators is responsible for the hidden conformal symmetry of the current $F$ observed in \cite{Farnsworth:2024yeh}.
+In light of the current $F$ also being holomorphic, we are particularly interested in the question whether this global conformal symmetry also extends to Virasoro symmetry.

 Even though the discussions for $\text{EAdS}_{2}$ and $\text{EdS}_{2}$ mirror each other, there are sufficiently many differences that we thought it best to separate them into distinct subsections \ref{ssec: lin sym ads} and \ref{ssec: lin sym ds}.
 In either case, we start by discussing how the isometries are represented as operators acting on the Hilbert space of states, and their consequences for the correlation functions \eqref{eq: AdS F cor} and \eqref{eq: dS F cor} discussed in \cite{Farnsworth:2024yeh}.
 We then show that both theories exhibit Virasoro symmetry by explicitly constructing the Virasoro generators out of the available oscillators.
 Finally, we discuss a (would-be) symmetry under shift transformations, which is related to the existence of the conserved current $\mathcal{F}_{\mu_1\cdots\mu_{k+1}}$.